R&D Test Systems is developing the world’s largest HALT XL test bench for LORC

-When the test bench is installed in January 2021, it breaks several records.
+When the HALT XL test bench is installed in January 2021, it breaks several records.

-The motor engine in the test bench generates 25 MW and is 15 meters in diameter.
+The motor in HALT XL generates 25 MW and is 15 meters in diameter.
 That is three meters longer than a regular urban bus.
 The test bench is placed on a 30 meters long concrete block and delivers a dynamic bending moment of 85 MNm.
-It corresponds to the pulling power you get if you hang a car at the end of a six-kilometre-long fishing pole.
+It corresponds to the pulling power you get if you hang a car at the end of a six-kilometer-long fishing pole.

-All that force will be used to exhaust the prototypes on the world’s largest wind turbines through extensive functional, structural and electrical tests.
+All that force will be used to exhaust the prototypes by the world’s largest wind turbines through extensive functional, structural, and electrical tests.

 “The wind turbine manufactures need to have certainty that their prototypes can do what they have to,” Torben Lorenzen from LORC says.